AntonyDerache/skull-king-score-app/README.md

 # 🏴‍☠️ Skull King Score 🏴‍☠️

-Skull King Score is a mobile application to guide players counting the score the board game Skull King through an entire game.
+Skull King Score is a mobile application to guide players counting their score while playing board game _Skull King_ through an entire game.

 ## ⚙️ Work in progress

-This project is still on development and will soon be available
+This project is still on development and will soon be available.

 ## 🚀 Features